lilin5819/linvim/README.md

 # linvim

-## a fast vim config with easy hotkeys
+## a light vim config with easy hotkeys,running fast

 * only test in linux (my env is linux mint);